-- A. The immediate supervisor will meet with an employee at the start of his or her review period to discuss performance expectations.
+- A. The immediate supervisor will meet with an employee at the start of his or her probationary, trial service, transition and annual review period to discuss performance expectations.
 The employee will receive copies of his or her performance expectations as well as notification of any modifications made during the review period.
 Employee work performance will be evaluated during probationary, trial service and transition review periods and at least annually thereafter.
 Notification will be given to a probationary or trial service employee whose work performance is determined to be unsatisfactory. - B. The supervisor will discuss the evaluation with the employee.
 The employee will have the opportunity to provide feedback on the evaluation.
 The discussion may include such topics as: - 1.
 Reviewing the employee's performance; - 2.
 Identifying ways the employee may improve his or her performance; - 3.
 Updating the employee's position description, if necessary; - 4.
 Identifying performance goals and expectations for the next appraisal period; and - 5.
-Identifying employee training and development goals and opportunities. - C. The performance evaluation process will include, but not be limited to, a written performance evaluation on forms used by the Employer, the employee's signature acknowledging receipt of the forms, and any comments by the employee.
-A copy of the performance evaluation will be provided to the employee at the time of the review.
-A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee.
-The original performance evaluation forms, including the employee's comments, will be maintained in the employee's personnel file.
+Identifying employee training and development goals and opportunities.